achreftrablesi/sentiment_analysis_SLM/README.md

 - **`src/config.py`**: Stores configuration settings like prompts, model repositories, and inference parameters.
 - **`src/evaluation.py`**: Provides methods to compute metrics such as accuracy, confusion matrix, and response time.
 - **`src/inference.py`**: Implements inference logic for the sentiment analysis task.
 It processes input reviews using the selected model and returns predictions.
-- **`src/models.py`**: Contains functions to load and initialize the Qwen2.5 models with specified context windows and parameters.
+- **`src/models.py`**: Contains functions to download and initialize the Qwen2.5 models with specified context windows and parameters.
 - **`main.py`**: A Streamlit-based web interface for users to interact with the models and analyze review sentiments.
 - **`requirements.txt`**: Lists the Python libraries required to run the project.
 - **`run.sh`**: A setup and execution script for initializing the environment and launching the app.